fbef0102/Rotoblin-AZMod/README.md

 ### Server Anti Cheat ###
 * [Sourcemod_Anti-Cheat-SMAC](https://github.com/fbef0102/SMAC): Server-side sourceMod Anti-Cheat plugin, I modfidy some codes to make them compatible with Roto-AZMod.
 * [Little-Anti-Cheat](https://github.com/fbef0102/Little-Anti-Cheat): Free and open source anti-cheat for source games.
 Helpful in dealing with cheaters such as aimbot, bunnyhop, aimlock.
+* [EFFECT DETAIL anti-cheat](https://github.com/fbef0102/Little-Anti-Cheat): Spectate player if OPTIONS->Video->EFFECT DETAIL is low
+  * Because some map objects, tank rocks, items.... can be invisible in player's monitor if EFFECT DETAIL is low
-  > **Developer Comment:** I highly recommend to install both, you would be surprised that they are still many cheaters in l4d1 even after 15 years.
+> **Developer Comment:** I highly recommend to install all, you would be surprised that they are still many cheaters in l4d1 even after 15 years.

 - - - -
 ### Server Admins! ###